support ukrainians during wartime

 Wartime parenting tips

 Hope Groups support Ukrainians who have suffered the trauma of war, empowering them to care for themselves and their loved ones.
 At each gathering, discussion topics, practical tools to heal from trauma, activities to strengthen family relationships, and guides to talking with children about trauma are offered.
+These groups are offered through the Hope Groups Consortium, a collaboration of World Without Orphans Global, Ukraine Without Orphans, and Nehemiah Team Ukraine.
 Feedback from Hope Group participants:

 “Personally, I received spiritual healing and support while working in our group...
 Restoring a social circle.
 Understanding where I am; and how I can help my children.
 And thanks to this, I myself began to serve others (children in the camp and those women with whom I managed to communicate during this time).”